In The Manipulated Man, author Esther Vilar makes the case that women do little for the world and for society and mostly leech onto working men.

 On the other hand, it has, of course, managed to royally piss off feminist movements, with the author receiving a number of death threats -which is shameful-.

 If you speak German, this is a video interview of Esther Vilar with Alice Schwarzer, a famous feminist leader in Germany (a nation where feminism is huge).

 Schwarzer told Vilar that she is not only sexist, but also fascist.

-Calling people who disagee with some aspects of feminism “fascists” is typical feminist power move BTW:
+Calling people who disagree with some aspects of feminism “fascists” is a typical feminist power move

 The Manipulated Man Quotes